ddweiqian/Try-Hack-Me-Badge/Threat Hunting/Note.md

 ## Patterns of Activity
 When we narrow down the focus to specific threats, such as relevant threat actors, the next step is to identify their behavior patterns.
 The MITRE ATT&CK Matrix is an invaluable resource for understanding these patterns and can be particularly useful in this context.

+# Goal

+## Why Threat Hunt?

+### Proactive Approach to Identifying Threats

+Security threats are ever-present, ranging from Script Kiddies to advanced, well-funded threats.
+It's crucial to identify these threats quickly, ideally before they can accomplish their malicious goals.

+### Detecting Hidden Threats

+Despite sophisticated attack chains or sheer luck, some malicious activities may evade detection mechanisms.
+Threat Hunting helps identify these hidden threats, triggering an Incident Response and feeding insights back into the Security Operations Center's continuous monitoring process.

+### Reducing Attackers' Dwell Time

+Undetected threat actors can freely explore the environment, gaining deeper insights and causing more damage.
+Threat Hunting aims to **minimize the time attackers remain undetected**, reducing potential harm to the organization's assets.

+### Enhancing Detection Methods

+The ultimate goal is to use findings from Threat Hunting to improve continuous monitoring.
+Security is an ongoing process, so once a previously undetected threat is identified, efforts should focus on **developing detection mechanisms** for similar future threats.